0x414A/0x414a.github.io/_posts/2016-05-05-blogging_with_spacemacs_and_jekyll.markdown

   - emacs
 ---

+I use Emacs with [Spacemacs](http://spacemacs.org/) configuration kit.
+These are some of my notes on setting it up to work with this jekyll blog.

 ## Installing the spacemacs jekyll layer

+This utilizes a configuration layer to work with a spacemacs-ified [Hyde](https://github.com/nibrahim/Hyde), an excellent jekyll management interface for Emacs.

 Assuming you have [spacemacs](http://spacemacs.org/) installed and set up, you can just clone the `jekyll` layer I put together as one of your private layers: